truenas/documentation/content/_includes/iXsystemsSupportContact.md

-Customers who purchase iXystems hardware or that want additional support must have a support contract to use iXystems Support Services.
+Customers who purchase iXsystems hardware or that want additional support must have a support contract to use iXsystems Support Services.
 The [TrueNAS Community forums](https://www.truenas.com/community/) provides free support for users without an iXsystems Support contract.

 <table class="truetable">
   <tr>